6 Types of Treatment for Psoriasis: What’s Best for You? | MyPsoriasisTeam

 • Lotions

-Some topical medications are available over the counter in pharmacies without a doctor's prescription.
-Coal tar and salicylic acid are two FDA-approved ingredients for treating psoriasis found in over-the-counter products.
+Some topical medications are available over the counter (OTC) without a doctor’s prescription.
+Coal tar and salicylic acid are two FDA-approved ingredients for treating psoriasis found in OTC products.

 Corticosteroids

-Corticosteroids, or simply steroids, are among the most frequently used treatments for psoriasis.
+Corticosteroids — also simply called steroids — are among the most frequently used treatments for psoriasis.
 Corticosteroids are synthetic hormones that suppress immune system response.

 Examples of corticosteroids include: